Yog Niketan Dham

 Pranic Healing

 What is Pranic Healing?
-Pranic healing is an ancient technique used to heal various aspects of the body, including the physical body, mental body, pranic body, astral body, and bliss body.
+Pranic healing is an ancient technique used to heal various aspects of the body, including the physical, mental, pranic, astral, and bliss bodies.
 The word “pranic” originates from the Sanskrit word “Prana,” meaning vital force or life.
 Therefore, Prana holds a profound significance in Indian civilization, being deeply intertwined with life.
+India has practised Prana

 Maha Bandha